Gridmarkets/gm-blender-addon/README.md

 the above image.

 ### Submitting a Project
-The current .blend file must be save before the add-on can submit the project to Gridmarkets.
+There is no requirement to save the .blend file before submitting, the add-on will automatically save a copy of the currently open scene to a temporary directory.
+It will then create a packed version of the same file using BAT and upload via the API.

 ## todo
 - ~~Handle dependencies outside of the project root.~~